 “I wonder if I shall fall right through the earth”, thought Alice as she fell down the rabbit hole, “and come out in the antipathies”.
-In addition to the author of the “Alice” books, Lewis Carroll – in real life the mathematician Charles L. Dodgson – many famous thinkers have asked what would happen if one fell down a hole right through the earth’s centre.
+In addition to the author of the “Alice” books, Lewis Carroll – in real life the mathematician Charles L. Dodgson – many famous thinkers have asked what would happen if … Continue reading A Hole through the Earth

 Ternary Variations

 Georg Cantor (1845-1918) was led, through his study of trigonometric series, to distinguish between denumerably infinite sets like the rationals and uncountable sets like the reals.
-He introduced a set that is an abstract form of what we now call Cantor’s Ternary Set.
-In fact, the ternary set had been studied some ten years earlier by the Dublin-born mathematician Henry Smith and, independently, by the Italian Vito Volterra.
-General sets of this form are now called Smith-Volterra-Cantor sets (SVC sets).
+He introduced a set that is an abstract form of what we now call Cantor's Ternary Set.
+In fact, the ternary set had been studied some ten years earlier … Continue reading Ternary Variations

 The Atmospheric Railway